Chuca78/Flight-Search-MVC/README.md

 - **Lack of Visual Feedback:** The UI does not currently display a loading indicator or feedback during slow API responses, which may affect user experience.
 + **Session-Based Login Only:** The application uses basic session-based login validated against an XML file.
 It does not include Spring Security, token-based auth, or role-based access control.
 - **No Booking History View:** Although flight bookings are saved to an H2 database, users currently have no way to view or manage their past bookings in the UI.
+ - **No Front-End Date Validation:** The flight date input can be set to a past date.
+This is validated server-side but not blocked by the UI.
+ - **No Front-End Date Validation:** The flight date input can be set to a past date.
+This is validated server-side but not blocked by the UI.

 ---

 ## Contact